emaz2718/SM_and_MC_course/MC/overview.md

 Therefore, the Monte Carlo consists of two stages:

 1) A trial move is generated from state o to state n.
-Whereby the transition matrix that determines the transition probability for π(o → n) would be α(o → n).
+Whereby the transition propagation element α determines the transition probability for π(o → n) would be α(o → n).
 2) A decision is then made to either accept or reject the trial move.
 The probability of accepting the trial  move being:

 $π(o → n) = α(o → n) . acc(o → n)$